Politics of Egypt

+Executive branch

 Presidency

-The position was created after the Egyptian Revolution of 1952; Mohammed Naguib was the first to hold the position.
-Before 2005, the Parliament chose a candidate for the presidency and the people voted, in a referendum, whether or not they approved the proposed candidate for president.
-After the Egyptian Revolution of 2011, a new presidential election was held 2012, it was the first free and fair elections in Egypt's political history.
-The Muslim Brotherhood declared early 18 June 2012, that its candidate, Mohamed Morsi, won the election.
-After a wave of public discontent with autocratic excesses of the Muslim Brotherhood government of President Mohamed Morsi; the beginning of July 2013 marked the onset of the 2013 Egyptian coup d'état, following the decision of General Abdel Fattah el-Sisi, to remove Morsi from office and suspend the constitution of 2012.
+The position was created after the Egyptian Revolution of 1952, with Mohammed Naguib serving as the first to hold office.
+Before 2005, Parliament chose a candidate for the presidency and people voted in a referendum to approve or reject the proposed candidate.
+Following the Egyptian Revolution of 2011, a new presidential election was held in 2012; this was the first free and fair election in Egypt's political history.
+The Muslim Brotherhood declared on 18 June 2012, that its candidate, Mohamed Morsi, had won.
+Following a wave of public discontent with the autocratic excesses of the Morsi government; the beginning of July 2013 marked the onset of the 2013 Egyptian coup d'état.
+This followed the decision of General Abdel Fattah el-Sisi to remove Morsi from office and suspend the 2012 constitution.
 El-Sisi was then elected head of state in the 2014 presidential election.
-On 8 June 2014, Abdel Fatah el-Sisi was officially sworn in as Egypt's new president.
+He was officially sworn in as Egypt's new president on 8 June 2014.

-Article 133 of Egypt's constitution of 2012 determines a 4-year period of presidential mandate, to which the candidate can only be re-elected once.
-According to the document, to be eligible the candidate “must be Egyptian born to Egyptian parents, must have carried no other citizenship, must have civil and political right, cannot be married to a non-Egyptian,” and not be younger than 40 Gregorian years.
+Article 133 of Egyptian Constitution of 2012 originally determined a 4-year period of presidential mandate, to which the candidate could only be re-elected once.
+According to that document, to be eligible for presidency, the candidate must be "Egyptian born to Egyptian parents, must have carried no other citizenship, must have civil and political rights, cannot be married to a non-Egyptian," and not be younger than 40 Gregorian years.

 Article 146 declares the president to be the Supreme Commander of the Armed Forces.
 However, to declare war or to send armed forces outside state territory, the president must consult the National Defense Council and have the approval of the majority of the MPs.

-In April 2019, Egypt's parliament extended presidential terms from four to six years.

-A constitutional referendum was held in Egypt from 20 to 22 April 2019, with overseas voting taking place between 19 and 21 April.
-The proposed changes allowed President Abdel Fattah el-Sisi to remain in power until 2030; under the previous version of the constitution, he would have been barred from contesting the next elections, set to take place in 2022.
+In April 2019, Egypt's parliament extended the presidential term from four years to six years.
+Following a constitutional referendum on April 20-22, 2019, with overseas voting between 19 and 21 April, amendments allowed President Abdel Fattah el-Sisi to remain in power until 2030, whereas under the previous constitution, he could not contend in the 2022 elections.
 The changes were approved by 88.83% of voters who voted, with a 44% turnout.

+Cabinet

+Cabinet of Egypt (the Council of Ministers) serves as the country's chief executive and administrative body under the leadership of the Prime Minister Mostafa Madbouly, who has held the office since June 2018.
+The cabinet underwent a major reshuffle in February 2026, involving 22 nominations aimed at addressing economic challenges and industrial localization.

+The current structure of the cabinet includes Prime Minister Mostafa Madbouly and Deputy Prime Minister for Economic Affairs Hussein Ahmed Issa.
+Several major portfolios were consolidated in 2024 and 2026 to enhance efficiency, such as: the Foreign Affairs, International Cooperation, and Egyptian Expatriates, led by Badr Abdelatty.
+The Local Development and Environment is led by Manal Awad.
+The Investment and Foreign Trade is established as a new standalone ministry under Mohamed Farid Saleh.